adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

-### 3.2 Cloning an object (all browsers)

-The context of this new problem is more involved.
-We want to support the (progressively) enhanced experience in a broader range of browsers.
+What if wee want to support the (progressively) enhanced experience in a broader range of browsers.
 A possible solution might be as follows:

 	var lib = {};
 	if(Object.create) {